Best known for:

 Former President of The Law Society, leading the Society through its biggest diversity and inclusion programme in history.

 Christina was the 174th president of the Law Society of England and Wales and the fifth woman to hold this office.
 During the presidential year 2018/19, Christina's main priorities were: diversity and inclusion - focusing on social mobility and women in leadership in the law; the future of the profession - including legal technology and leading the LawTech Policy Commission; promoting access to justice for all and mental health and wellbeing in the legal profession.
+Christina has been at the heart of UK law, law tech and women in technology, chairing government panels and thought leadership.

 She now runs her own consultancy business providing strategic advice particularly in the area of transformational change, technological developments and diversity and inclusion.